Patanjali’s yoga sutra contains 8 limbs. Here, we will explore the 2nd limb: Niyamas.

 This is the practice of knowledge and acquiring more knowledge.
 Light will come after the knowledge.
 Then going beyond immortality and fear is possible.

-What is false knowledge?
-It's saying that you already know.
-It's the arrogance that you already know it.
-Proper knowledge is being aware of your ignorance.
-Spiritual growth begins with realizing our ignorance.
 There are three levels of learning: education, knowledge, and wisdom.
 Education is what you learn from your parents and surroundings.
 Knowledge comes from asking, evaluating, and criticizing.
 It is achieved as an essence of education.

 Wisdom comes with experience: application of what you know and putting it into practice.